symbiote/silverstripe-queuedjobs/docs/en/troubleshooting.md

   queued_job_admin_email: support@mycompany.com
 ```

+## Jobs are broken but I can't see errors {#cant-see-errors}

+Make sure that you've got the right loggers configured.

+Check for messages on the job database record (`SavedJobMessages`).

+When using the Doorman runner, messages are only recorded on the job,
+and not visible on the command line (see [bug report](https://github.com/asyncphp/doorman/issues/23)).

 ## Jobs are executed more than once

 A long running job _may_ fool the system into thinking it has gone away (ie the job health check fails because